TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

   * Each bouquet needs k adjacent bloomed roses
   * We need m bouquets
 - We must find the minimum number of days after which we can form at least m bouquets.
-- If impossible â†’ return -1.
+- If impossible → return -1.
 ---

 ## 2. Constraints